perun-network/perun-cardano-contract/README.md

 # Development

+Developing contracts in Plutus can be done in one of two ways: **Native** or utilizing **Nix**.

+## Native

+Developing Plutus contracts using your native Haskell installation works just like developing any other basic Haskell project.

+Everything custom to Plutus is related to the sources WHERE `cabal` searches for dependencies.

+All these peculiarities are handled in the `cabal.project` file, which references, pins and exposes all dependencies needed.

+It can be a hassle to manually manage these dependencies, but you most likely won't have to deal with them and the issue persists even when using `Nix`.

+### Haskell Installation

+Do yourself a favor and [install `ghcup`](https://www.haskell.org/ghcup/).

+`ghcup` is an installer for the Haskell language and related tools.

+It also makes it VERY easy to switch between _active_ compiler, HLS and build-tool versions.

+Remember to add the `$PATH` for `ghcup` binaries.

+This project uses `GHC-8.10.7`, `cabal-3.6.2.0`, `HLS-1.7.0.0`.

+Using `ghcup tui` will bring up an interface where each appropriate version can be installed **AND** set.

+If you already have other `GHC` versions installed make sure you see ✔✔  and not just ✔.

+Otherwise the toolchain is only installed but not enabled.

+### Start developing

+Issue a `cabal build` in the project directory.

+It will take some time the first time around, because all dependencies have to be build and will be faster in subsequent runs, unless you/we update dependencies again.

+**NOTE**: If `cabal build` fails and `ghc` is complaining about some _missing files_ in _some_ package, check out `perun-plutus.cabal`, uncomment the `-dynamic` option for `ghc-opions` and try again

+If this works, please file a PR where this line stays uncommented.

+## Nix

 Developing contracts in Plutus requires having the [Plutus Haskell SDK](https://github.com/input-output-hk/plutus-apps) installed.

 Subpoints in the following contain some trivia and reasoning for why things have to be done this way.